ourcaldo/KeywordTracker/replit.md

 - **View Recreation**: Updated tb_keywords_with_latest_rankings view with new table names
 - **API Alignment**: Modified all API endpoints to use new table names and relationships
 - **Status**: Database schema restructured with consistent naming convention ready for deployment
+- **SQL Migration**: Created corrected migration script in migrations/01_rename_tables_with_prefix_corrected.sql
+- **API Alignment**: Modified all API endpoints to use new table names and relationships
+- **Code Updates**: Updated all TypeScript types, API routes, and service layer queries to use tb_ prefix